-December is finally upon us – it’s time to eat, drink, and be merry!
+The holidays are finally upon us – it’s time to eat, drink, and be merry!

-As we enter the season of holiday feasts, opportunities to socialize with friends and family over attractive meals (and bottles) will arise.
+As we enter the season of festive eats, opportunities to socialize with friends and family over attractive meals (and bottles) will arise.
 With this season comes food – lots and lots of delicious food.
 As we promote balance, flexibility, and the enjoyment of all types of food, we want you to enjoy your holiday engagements without going overboard.
 After all, life is meant to be fully lived and food is meant to be thoroughly enjoyed.

 To help you navigate this joyous season, we’ve compiled a list of some of our top recommendations aimed to make hitting your macros part of a flexible, flavourful, and enjoyable lifestyle to round off the year.
 Try implementing these tips this holiday to keep your health and vitality thriving into the New Year.